Healthy eating for kids - Investment in the future

 If counting calories doesn't appeal to you, another way to approach the daily food requirements for children is to consider the five food groups.
 These include Vegetables, Fruits, Grains, Dairy and Protein.
 Your child should have foods from all of these food groups every day with an emphasis on fruits, vegetables and whole grains, along with some dairy and protein foods as part of each meal.

 Although fats are not listed as a food group, they do play a part in healthy eating for children.
-It is generally recommended that fat intake should not exceed 30% of a kid's total calorie intake, with an emphasis on unsaturated oils, nut butters (not for very young children), and fish.
+It is generally recommended that fat intake should not exceed 30% of a kid's total calorie intake, with an emphasis on unsaturated oils, nut butters (not for very young children), and fish (although fish has its own problems due to contamination with toxic chemicals that can be harmful to children.)

 In addition to promoting good digestion and elimination, the fiber in many carbohydrate foods may contribute to a healthy colon and decreased exposure to harmful toxins.
 Fiber in the diet has also been associated with decreased risk of diabetes, heart disease, cancer and irritable bowel syndrome.